jegqamas/ANES/README.md

 - CPU: depending on confugration used, ANES can run even on slow pcs.
 For default settings, ANES run perfect on 2 GHz cpus.
 - RAM: ANES usually uses about 60 to 80 MB ram.
 In other words, since operating system is running perfectly in your machine, you should not worry about ram at all when using ANES for the exception of machines with 128 MB ram or less.

 - For linux/other platforms users, SDL2 need to be installed first.

 To install SDL2 in Ubuntu Linux 20 LTS (it is recommended to take a look here: <https://packages.ubuntu.com/search?keywords=sdl2>):

 `sudo apt-get install libsdl2-2.0-0`

 Installing dev packages also should work:

 `sudo apt-get install libsdl2-dev`

-Don't forget to give exe access permission to ANES file (ANES in home folder for example):
+Don't forget to give exe access permission to ANES file (ANES in home folder for example, terminal working directory is home folder as well):

-`chmod 777 ANES`
+`chmod 777 ./ANES`

 # How To Use